Copilot

 Observability comes through the Agent Registry, which provides an inventory of all agents across the organisation, an agent map, behaviour and performance reports with role-specific oversight, risk signals surfaced through Defender, Entra, and Purview, and security policy templates starting with Entra.

-Identity and governance extends Entra to agents through Entra Agent ID (currently in public preview, included in Agent 365), which gives each agent a unique identity in the directory.
+Identity and governance extends Entra to agents through Entra Agent ID (included in Agent 365), which gives each agent a unique identity in the directory.
 Agents then fall under Identity Protection and Conditional Access policies, just as human users do.
 Identity Governance provides scoped access packages for agents.

 Compliance and security extends Purview and Defender to cover agent activity.
 On the Purview side, it includes Data Security Posture Management, Information Protection (agents inherit sensitivity labels), inline Data Loss Prevention (DLP) for Copilot Studio agent prompts, Insider Risk Management, Data Lifecycle Management, Audit/eDiscovery for agent activity, and Communication Compliance for agent interactions.
 On the Defender side, purpose-built detection covers prompt manipulation, model tampering, and agent-based attack chains.